Mickeldeath/Mickeldeath/README.md

 - 👋 Hi, I’m Michael
-- 👀 I’m interested in exploring the world of coding and software development, particularly in web development and computer science.
+- 👀 I’m interested in exploring the world of coding and software/game development.
-- 🌱 I’m currently learning coding for fun using FreeCodeCamp and CS50x.
+- 🌱 I’m currently learning to code for fun using FreeCodeCamp and CS50x.
 I began my journey in February 2024 and I'm still in the process of working through both courses.
-- 💞️ I’m looking to collaborate on projects related to web development, beginner-level coding challenges, or anything that can help me enhance my coding skills.
+- 💞️ I’m looking to collaborate on projects related to web development, game development, beginner-level coding challenges, or anything that can help me enhance my coding skills.
 - 📫 How to reach me ...
 (WIP I'm working on my own website atm)
 - ⚡ Fun fact: I'm an amateur car photographer, and I'm passionate about racing sims.
 At home, I've got an ASR3 chassis with a Moza r9 base, Moza SR-P pedals, and a Moza GS v2 steering wheel.
 Mainly into GT3 racing.